-At the April 14, 2003 Public Advisory Meeting, the members approved to replace this indicator management objective with the following: On an annual basis, ensure that 100% (0% variance) of rare plant community management strategies are being implemented.
+Management Objective: On an annual basis, ensure that 100% (0% variance) of rare plant community management strategies are being implemented.

 This indicator tells us about the extent that TFL 30 is being managed respective of rare plant communities.
-It provides structure relating to recognition, management and reporting on these communities, leading to management practices that positively impact the indicator.
+It provides structure relating to recognition, management, and reporting on these communities, leading to management practices that positively impacts the indicator.